SJTUBME-QianLab/CDReg/README.md

 # Abstract

 Despite vast data support in DNA methylation (DNAm) biomarker discovery to facilitate health-care research, this field faces huge resource barriers due to preliminary unreliable candidates and the consequent compensations using expensive experiments.
 The underlying challenges lie in the confounding factors, especially measurement noise and individual characteristics.
-To achieve reliable identification of a candidate pool for DNAm biomarker discovery, we propose a causal-aware deep regularization (CDReg) framework.
-It innovatively integrates causality, deep learning, and biological priors to handle non-causal confounding factors, through a contrastive scheme and a spatial-relation regularization that reduces interferences from individual characteristics and noises, respectively.
-The comprehensive reliability, attributed to the specific challenge-solving ability, of CDReg was verified by simulations, applications on cancer tissue, and explorations for blood samples on neurological disease, highlighting its biomedical significance.
-Overall, this study offers a novel causal-deep-learning-based perspective with a compatible tool for reliable candidate identification to achieve resource-efficient DNAm biomarker discovery.
+To achieve reliable identification of a candidate pool for DNAm biomarker discovery, we propose a Causality-driven Deep Regularization (CDReg) framework to reinforce correlations that are suggestive of causality with disease.
+It integrates causal thinking, deep learning, and biological priors to handle non-causal confounding factors, through a contrastive scheme and a spatial-relation regularization that reduces interferences from individual characteristics and noises, respectively.
+The comprehensive reliability of CDReg was verified by simulations and applications involving various human diseases, sample origins, and sequencing technologies, highlighting its universal biomedical significance.
+Overall, this study offers a causal-deep-learning-based perspective with a compatible tool to identify reliable DNAm biomarker candidates, promoting resource-efficient biomarker discovery.

+# System requirements and installation

+## Hardware requirements

+Our `CDReg` method requires only a standard computer with enough RAM to support the in-memory operations.

-# Requirements
+## OS Requirements

+Our code has been tested on the following systems:

+- Windows 10
+- Linux: Ubuntu 18.04

+## Dependencies

-Our code is mainly based on **Python 3.8.12** and **PyTorch 1.10.1**.
-The corresponding environment may be created via conda as follows:
+Our code is mainly based on **Python 3.8.19** and **PyTorch 1.10.1**.

+Other useful Python libraries:

+- NumPy

+- pandas

+- scikit-learn

+- SciPy

+## Environment

+The environment can be created via conda as follows:

 ```shell
 conda env create -f ./environment.yaml